OpenSocial: Version 0.8.1

 This minor release placed a major focus on server-to-server protocols as "the Person schema has been aligned with the Portable Contacts effort, and an optional RPC proposal has been added."
-JSON-RPC protocol was added to increase server to server functionality.
+JSON-RPC protocol was added to increase server-to-server functionality.
 The RESTful protocol that was introduced in v0.8.0 underwent a large revision with several fields being added, modified, and deleted.

 Version 0.8.0

 OpenSocial changed specifications for containers to implement a RESTful API.
 Many of the OpenSocial Javascript API changes made this version incompatible with previous versions.
 Existing gadgets continued to use v0.7.0.
 After updating the gadget, it would use v0.8.0.
 Security improved with the introduction of OAuth authorization and HTML sanitation, and container lifecycle events.
 Persistence data was stored in JSON.

 Version 0.7.0

 Released as the "first iteration that can fully support rich, social applications."
 It added several standard fields for profile information, the ability to send a message to install an application, an Activity template to control activity notifications about what users have been doing, and a simplified persistence API to use feeds instead of global and instance-scoped application data.
 Another major announcement came from Apache Shindig.
-Apache Shindig made gadgets open sourced.
+Apache Shindig-made gadgets are open-sourced.
 In coordination with this announcement, OpenSocial 0.7.0 introduced Gadget Specifications for developers to be able to define their gadgets using the Gadget API.